facebookresearch/assemblyhands-toolkit/README.md

             - assemblyhands_${split}_joint_3d_v1-1.json

 ```
-*These annotation files are too large to read.
 Please see the `demo` annotations to check the format.

 - Link the data and annotations to this codebase.
 ```